 When the sword shattered, its energy was captured by the ritual and redirected to terrible purpose.
 A great rift opened up and chill mists poured out, blanketing the battlefield and swiftly spreading over the land.
 The exact nature of the mist is unknown.
-Some theorise the rift opened onto the land of the dead, others that the mist was Merlin’s transformed soul, still others that a dragon stirred deep beneath the earth and cast its breath out into the world.
+Some theorise the rift opened onto the land of the dead, others that the mist was Merlyn’s transformed soul, still others that a dragon stirred deep beneath the earth and cast its breath out into the world.

 What is known is that everyone who fought in the battle died that day, and that the mists brought death to thousands more as they spread; hunting out every demon and every trace of infernal power in Albion.
 When it was done, the hellgates had closed, Morgana was banished... and Merlyn?
 Of him, there was no sign.

 While most of Albion recovered under the watchful eye of the Keepers, the ritual site and surrounding battlefields did not.
 A kind of sickness hung in these places, and thick mists clung to the barren earth.
 People and animals alike kept their distance, knowing in their hearts that nothing good remained there.

 When the mists retreated they revealed that the ritual had not just taken the souls of those present at its casting, it had shattered them, leaving them neither fully in the bodies they had once inhabited nor fully out of them.

 Strange cries carried on the wind as old bones moved once more, creaking inside rusty armor, while elsewhere, darker shades took wing, driven by a hunger that could never be sated.